Pentecost (Acts 2)

 Is it coincidental that the two loaves were prepared and baked separately for the Feast of Shavuot—50 days after Firstfruits?
 Remember, the two loaves constituted a single offering as stipulated by the Mosaic Law.
 Many believe the offering typifies the church—a single new entity made up of two parts—Jewish and Gentile Believers (Eph.
 2:13-16).

 The church is truly unique.
-Not an organizational structure or a building on a piece of prime real estate; rather, the church is organic comprised of people who by the grace of God have not only been redeemed, but also baptized into the body of Christ and indwelt by the Holy Spirit.
+The church is not an organizational structure or a building on a piece of prime real estate.
+The church is organic comprised of people who by the grace of God have been redeemed and indwelt by the Holy Spirit.

-On the day of Shavuot, God launched the church by sending His Holy Spirit to indwell every Believer.

-And, that is exactly the point of commemorating Pentecost some 2000 years later.
+God launched the church by sending His Holy Spirit to indwell Believers on Shavuot; and, that is the point of commemorating Pentecost some 2000 years later.

 My generation has spent significant time evaluating the subject of Pentecost focusing on the question: What was it?

-In an obsession to determine what constituted the manifestation at Pentecost, we failed to ask the more relevant question expressed by the God-fearing men of Jerusalem who ran to the disciples asking, “What does this mean? and What shall we do?
-(Act 2:12).
+In our obsession to determine what constituted the manifestation at Pentecost, we failed to discuss the more relevant questions expressed by the God-fearing men of Jerusalem who ran to the disciples asking, What does this mean? and What shall we do?
+(Act 2:12, 37).

-The Greek word translated power is dunamin (Gr. δύναμιν) describing raw explosive energy.
+The Greek word translated “power” is dunamin (Greek, δύναμιν) describing raw explosive energy.
 The Lord’s words require little commentary.

 Each Believer is energized by the Holy Spirit to accomplish the ministry of the corporate church.
 The church is not reliant upon the combined natural talents, abilities and expertise of members, but rather on the Holy Spirit working through individuals He indwells and empowers for service.

 The church is a supernatural entity designed to visibly demonstrate the power of the Holy Spirit in the everyday realities of life, but particularly in sharing the Good News.

-As you celebrate Pentecost Sunday, take a moment to consider what the indwelling ministry of the Holy Spirit means to you, to the success of your local church and your responsibility to impact the world with the Good News.
+It is my prayer that you’ll take time to consider what the indwelling ministry of the Holy Spirit means to you, to the success of your local church and your mandate to impact the world with the Good News.
 Begin now to make preparations to celebrate Pentecost—the birthday of the church.

 1) Scripture repeatedly uses fire to represent God’s presence.
 For further study, read: Gen. 15:17; Ex.
 3:2–6; 13:21–22; 19:18; 40:38.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
-With 40 plus years of ministry experience, Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
+Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.